 If you practice a faith—whether that’s Christianity, Judaism, Islam, Buddhism, Hinduism, or anything else—you may have the desire to share your faith with your children, especially if your religion is very important to you.
-As a practicing Christian who grew up in a Christian home, I know that I would like to pass down my own faith to future generations.

 In this episode of Real Look Autism, we get a glimpse inside the church’s “Buddy Ministry,” which specifically works with children who have special needs.
 In addition to providing these children with special support, the “Buddy Ministry” also works to integrate them into the larger children’s ministry.

 It’s pretty neat, and it’s a great example of how churches and other places of worship can help include individuals with special needs.

 Learn more about it in the video below!Whizzco